booch/presentations/Intellectual_Property/slides.md

 # Fair Use

-* Limitations to the rights of the copyright holders
+* Permitted use of copyright-protected works in certain circumstances
+    * Without requiring a license

 * Purpose and character of the use